Research Proposal Boilerplate

 Be sure to carefully review your proposal for formatting, completeness, and accuracy, as well as adhering to sponsor guidelines before sending it on to the reviewer.

 Founded in 1889, The University of New Mexico now occupies 600 acres along old Route 66 in the heart of Albuquerque, a city and metro area of more than 903,000 people.
-In FY2019, the University drew in revenues of over $3 billion.
-In the fall of 2020, the campuses of the University of New Mexico served 22,244 students.
+In FY2021 the University drew in revenues of over $3.316 billion.
+In the fall of 2021 the campuses of the University of New Mexico served 21,638 students.

 The University of New Mexico offers access to high quality education and research service programs by providing students the values, habits of mind, knowledge, and skills they need to be enlightened citizens and to contribute to the state and national economies.
 Building on its educational, research and creative resources, the University provides services directly to the City and State, including health care, social services, policy studies, commercialization of inventions, and cultural events.

 The COEHS is led by Dean Hansel Burley, who leadership is built upon the principal that a diversity of people creates a diversity of ideas towards success in an organization.
 The COEHS' mission is the study and practice of education through teaching, research, and service, emphasizing excellence and diversity through people, ideas, and innovation.
-COEHS faculty, 2018-2019 academic year, were comprised of: Hispanic 23%, American Indian 9%, Asian 8%, Black 2%, White 54%, Two or More Races 2%, International 5%, and Unknown 7%.
-Of these, 70% identified as female and 35% identified as male for a total of 115 faculty (https://public.tableau.com/profile/unm.oia#!/vizhome/Faculty2015-2019/Dashboard1).
-COEHS students, 2018-2019 academic year, were comprised of: Hispanic 38%, American Indian 11%, Asian 4%, Black 5%, White 68%, Native Hawaiian 14%, Two or More Races 31%, International 5%, and Unknown 1%.
-Of these, 75% identified as female and 25% identified as male for a total of 2,542 students.
+COEHS faculty, 2020-2021 academic year, were comprised of: Hispanic 23%, American Indian 7%, Asian 7%, Black 3%, White 54%, International 5%, and Unknown 7%.
+Of these, 67% identified as female and 33% identified as male for a total of 110 faculty (https://public.tableau.com/shared/5R7PCXZZS).
+COEHS students, 2020 - 2021 academic year, were comprised of: Hispanic 47%, American Indian 9%, Asian 2%, Black 3%, White 31%, Native Hawaiian .3%, Two or More Races 3%, International 4%, and Unknown 1%.
+Of these, 74% identified as female and 26% identified as male for a total of 2,542 students.
 For detailed information regarding students, faculty and other data can be requested from the COEHS Data Team at: https://fieldservice.wufoo.com/forms/w1wlfrs0hucosn/.

 COEHS has five academic departments, as follows: the Department of Special Education; Department of Health, Exercise, and Sport Sciences; Department of Individual, Family, and Community Education; Department of Language, Literacy, and Sociocultural Studies, and the Department of Teach Education and Educational Leadership and award bachelor’s, master’s, and doctoral degrees, as well as graduate certificates and endorsements.
 A sample of endorsements offered by COEHS are American Indian Education, English as a Second Language (ESL), Bilingual Education, and Reading.
 The following academic institutes and centers are also housed in the COEHS: Institute for American Indian Education (IAIE), Latin American Programs in Education (LAPE), and Multicultural Education Center (MEC).